sylphlab/zen-coder/memory-bank/progress.md

 - **Styling:** UnoCSS is set up but not yet applied to components.
 Existing CSS (`app.css`, `index.css`) might conflict or be redundant.

 ## Known Issues
-- Saving tool results to chat history is not yet implemented in `extension.ts`.
-- Saving tool results to chat history is not yet implemented in `extension.ts`.
+// - Saving tool results to chat history is not yet implemented in `extension.ts`. // Addressed in latest extension.ts write
 - Search tool functionality relies on the external `search_files` tool (requires environment support).
-- `@vscode/webview-ui-toolkit` dependency is unused but still listed.
+// - `@vscode/webview-ui-toolkit` dependency is unused but still listed. // Removed
 - **AI Response Behavior:** AI models might not always explicitly list tool results (e.g., all generated UUIDs) in their text response, even though they receive the results.
 This depends on the model and prompt.
 - Custom tool execution status updates (beyond the inline display) are currently disabled.
 - Model resolver logic now iterates through all enabled providers using their `getAvailableModels` method.
 Dynamic fetching is implemented only for OpenRouter currently; others use hardcoded lists within their modules.
-- Conversation history is not persisted.
+// - Conversation history is not persisted. // Implemented
 - API Key management is now handled by individual provider modules, interacting with `vscode.SecretStorage`. `AiService` delegates these operations.
 Input fields remain in the Settings page webview.
 - **Blank Webview (Development):** Still investigating the cause of the blank webview in development mode, currently testing relaxed CSP.
 (Previous issue)
 - **Routing CSS:** Basic navigation links added, but styling (`.app-layout`, `.navigation`, `.content-area`) needs to be implemented in `app.css`.